ilbers/isar/RECIPE-API-CHANGELOG.md

 Firmware packages are an exception because they are built for only one architecture.

+**Note**: This rule also applies to kernel packages.
+Set `KERNEL_NAME` to an architecture- or machine-specific name, as appropriate.
+If the kernel is built in different modes (such as prod or debug), encode the mode in the name too.

 ### Add Hyper-V machine support

 A new machine `hyper-v` has been introduced for building images